-After eleven years as editor of this blog, I received my first “hate you” email recently.
+After fifteen years as editor of this blog, I received my first “hate you” email recently.
 You’ll never guess the reason why.

 A reader spotted my blog title, Cow Hampshire, and it sent them into a cud-chewing frenzy.
 They mooed on and on about how I was belittling the State of New Hampshire, how I must be a grass-chewer to have chosen such a name.